In the atmospheres of Berzano di San Pietro, the village of artists, where the Roman art duets with the beauties of nature.

 Absolutely not to be missed are the Church of Saint Giovanni Battista, which preserves traces of Romanesque in the apse, and the deconsecrated Church of Saint Pietro, built in the eleventh century, which was the ancient parish church of Albugnano.

-In Berzano di San Pietro there is a durmast (oak species), with a shaft of 320 centimeters and a height of 17 meters, included in the list of monumental trees of Piedmont.
+In Berzano di San Pietro there is a durmast (oak species), with a shaft of 320 centimetres and a height of 17 meters, included in the list of monumental trees of Piedmont.